-Accordingly, the proposed alterations & additions to the existing industrial complex development forming part of the DA constitutes a variation to the maximum building height development standard contained within the LEP and requires the proponent to formally seek a variation under the provisions of clause 4.6 of the LEP.
+Accordingly, the proposed alterations & additions to the existing dwelling house forming part of the DA constitutes a variation to the maximum building height development standard contained within the LEP and requires the proponent to formally seek a variation under the provisions of clause 4.6 of the LEP.

-2. EXTENT OF VARIATION SOUGHT
+4. EXTENT OF VARIATION SOUGHT

 The purpose of this request is to seek a variation to Clause 4.3 (Height of buildings) of the Hornsby Local Environmental Plan 2013.
-It is proposed that elements of the upper level of the additional units will exceed the maximum height control predominantly at the southern elevation of the existing building.